anjolagithub/ledgerline-core/README.md

 The architecture was informed by Creditcoin's public Attestcoin documentation and examples.

+LedgerLine's:

+* credit registry
+* scoring engine
+* financing layer
+* source-chain loan lifecycle
+* verification boundary
+* application architecture

-LedgerLine's credit registry, scoring engine, financing layer, source-chain loan lifecycle, verification boundary, and application architecture were developed as components of this project.
+were developed as components of this project.

 No claim is made that the project reproduces or copies proprietary implementation code.

----

-# Hackathon Context

-**BUIDL CTC 2026 Fall**

-**Track:** RWA

-**Core infrastructure:** Creditcoin + Attestcoin Protocol

-LedgerLine uses Attestcoin as a fundamental part of its cross-chain verification architecture rather than as a peripheral integration.

 ---